Draft Water Resources Management Plan

 The documents outlining our draft plan can still be found, below.

 Additional notes on our plan

 Email this page

-- No information in our Draft Water Resources Management Plan 2013 has been excluded on the grounds of national security
+- No information in Water Resources Management Plan (either draft or revised draft versions) has been excluded on the grounds of national security

 - Data tables are available on request